dwyl/phase-three/plan.md

 > Each workshop will have a defined structure and proposed audience.

+Initial incarnations of the 'HTML/CSS for designers', 'Pragmatic Agile Development' and 'Automated Testing' workshops have already been held and will be reviewed and iterated on.

 ##### Video
 Whilst text-based tutorials have been our current way of disseminating knowledge,